-- Complete the Trinity online application (no fee).
-Your Trinity journey starts here!
+- Complete the Trinity online application (No application fee assessed).

 - Transcripts: Original or certified educational documents of high school transcripts and degree, university transcripts and mark sheets.
 All international applicants or students who are U.S. citizens who have obtained high school or college/university credit from an institution outside of the United States must submit official transcripts for a course-by-course evaluation by one of the agencies accredited by the National Association of Credential Evaluation Services National Association of Credential Evaluation Services (NACES).

 - Recommendation Letters: International applicants must provide two letters of recommendation from a high school teacher, college professor or current employer.